C

 Capital Gains Tax

-• Losses can offset other capital gains.
+• Losses can offset other gains; carry forward excess.

 Income Tax